Appalachian Trail Gear List & Strategy 2024

 Many hikers choose to listen to music, podcasts, or books on the AT.
 While Bluetooth speakers work great for hanging out in the backyard, they aren’t appropriate for the AT—either on trail or at shelters.
 Nor is it appropriate to play music out loud on your phone.
 Much of the AT is wilderness, which is managed to create a refuge for people and wildlife away from the sounds of the city.
 That doesn’t mean that you can’t listen—it just means that LNT asks that you use a set of headphones instead.

 If wires are what annoys you, we’ve enjoyed hiking with wireless earbuds, which now have the battery life to last a day of hiking.
 We recommend the Shokz Open Run.
 They use the technology that allows for situational awareness so you can hear the music but still hear that bear behind the tree.
-See our full guide to The Best Wireless Earbuds for the Outdoors and Working Out, which features waterproof, sweatproof, dustproof, rugged headphones for hiking.
+See our full guide to Best Wireless Earbuds for the Outdoors and Working Out, which features waterproof, sweatproof, dustproof, rugged headphones for hiking.

 TRAIL TOWN ETIQUETTE AND TRAIL ANGELS